 A type of crowdfunding, ICOs are a way for startups and small businesses to raise capital using cryptocurrencies without giving away any equity to VCs or other outside investors.

 Because anyone can initiate an initial coin offering, ICOs are a fast and easy way to generate financial support for a small business.
-Tokens (a digital asset like Bitcoin) can not only be customized, but they can be marketed to a broad audience who can learn about the ICO through the company’s website and social channels.
+Tokens (a digital asset like Bitcoin) can be customized.
+They can also be marketed to a broad audience who can learn about the ICO through the company’s website and social channels.

 While ICOs sound like the funding option with the least risk to the owner, it’s important to note that nearly 50 percent of ICOs sold in 2017 have failed.
 Also, because countries vary in how they regulate cryptocurrencies, regulation is currently in a cycle of continuous, rapid change.